 An applicant to the M.TX. program should hold a bachelor's degree from a fully recognized four-year institution of higher learning that enjoys unconditional accreditation by appropriate regional accrediting agencies.
-In addition, the applicant for the M.TX. degree must take the Graduate Management Admission Test (GMAT).
-Regular admission to the M.TX. program requires a 510 GMAT score, an appropriate GPA on all upper-level accounting courses attempted in baccalaureate work, and acceptable recommendation letters.
-When a student is deficient in one of the criteria cited, the student's application, nevertheless, may be considered for admission based on the strength of the materials contained in the student's application.
-However, reasonable minimum levels of performance must be achieved in both the applicant's GPA and GMAT scores.
+In addition, the applicant for the M.P.A. degree must take the Graduate Management Admission Test (GMAT).
+Regular admission to the M.P.A. program requires an acceptable GMAT score, a minimum overall GPA or upper-level business GPA of 2.75, and acceptable recommendation letters.